liudonghua123/composite-idclass/README.md

     select e.name from Employee e

-It’s directly accessing Id fields without accessing idclass.
-Meantime we can use this method to apply for legacy systems since we don’t have to change existing model class.
+It's directly accessing Id fields without accessing idclass.
+Meantime we can use this method to apply for legacy systems since we don't have to change existing model class.

-Let’s see how mapping look likes in the department end(One department for multiple employees).
+Let's see how mapping look likes in the department end(One department for multiple employees).

 ```java